Here’s another in the Italy Q&A series. It’s from Mac, who says:

 Having said that, most of Italy’s bigger tourist destinations are getting better about providing parents with new ways to help translate all this important stuff they’re seeing into words even the youngest of travelers can understand.
 Florence, for instance, partnered with Disney Publishing Italia last summer to create essentially a “Disney Guide to Florence.”
 It featured Donald Duck and family romping through Florence’s main attractions, explaining them in a way that young kids can understand and appreciate.
 When I was in Florence recently I picked one up, but all they have left now is the Italian version (it was completely free, and incredibly popular).
 I don’t know if they have plans to reprint it for the upcoming summer tourist season, and I’m not sure if it’s targeted at an audience that’s really too young for your kids’ ages, but when you swing into a tourist information office in Florence you might ask about it anyway.
 And, in general, I’d suggest that in whatever city or town you visit you find the local TI (tourist information) and ask what resources and guides they have for teenagers.

 In addition, a book came out last year (I have it at home, but haven’t had a chance to review it yet!) called “Rome with Kids: An Insider’s Guide” – I know you don’t have Rome on your itinerary, but you might see if your local library has this book to find out if there are any overall tips you can get from it in terms of helping kids understand what they’re seeing when they see Italy.
-One book I have and have used on several occasions (including once when we escorted my husband’s then 18-year-old sister around Italy) is Rick Steves’ “Mona Winks.”
+One book I have and have used on several occasions (including once when we accompanied my husband’s then 18-year-old sister around Italy) is Rick Steves’ “Mona Winks.”
 Unfortunately it’s now out of print, but I believe Steves has put the self-guided tours that were once in that book in each of the country-specific (or city-specific) guidebooks he writes.
 The great thing about the self-guided tours in “Mona Winks” was that they were just in-depth enough for you to understand why you were supposed to be impressed by what you were looking at, but Steves doesn’t dwell on everything in a museum or gallery.
 He points out the important stuff and moves you right along.
 My 18-year-old sister-in-law was as interested (if not more) in the tours as my husband and I were.
 Check a new Rick Steves Italy book out of the library (or thumb through one in the bookstore before you buy) to make sure there are self-guided tours in there.

 Of course, part of the issue with teenagers (and younger kids, too) is not that they won’t understand what they’re seeing, but they’ll just get plain old bored after awhile.
 And that’s understandable.
-Heck, I get bored after awhile!
-I’m not a parent, but in my own experience it’s important to not be so rigid with your plans that you can’t take a break or choose to do something else midway through any given day.
+Heck, I get bored after a while!
+I’m not a parent, but in my own experience, it’s important to not be so rigid with your plans that you can’t take a break or choose to do something else midway through any given day.
 If, after one or two museums or galleries I’m “museum’d out,” I’ll take a break by either walking around a part of the city I find charming, browsing shop windows (or actually shopping!), or even just sitting in an outdoor cafe with a coffee or a gelato, enjoying the view.
 You know your kids better than anyone else, so you’ll be able to know when they’re ready for a break!